JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/><br/>
 ### Tested on:
 Microsoft Excel 2016 and LibreOffice Calc 7.1.4.2.\
-Since Excel uses an exclamation mark to designate a sheet name and LibreOffice Calc uses a period, I supplied two versions.\
+Since Excel uses an exclamation mark to designate a sheet name and LibreOffice Calc uses a period, I supplied two versions in the "spreadsheets" directory.\
 Use the .xlsx format if you're using Excel.